chrsm/ghettowm/README.md

 Known Issues
 ============

 - The Windows key (L or R) don't seem to trigger registered hotkeys.
+It is not recommended to use it until this is fixed.
 - Likely various race conditions

 Example Configuration